cran-task-views/Survival/Survival.md

     `r pkg("msm")` package contains functions for fitting general continuous-time Markov and hidden Markov multistate models to longitudinal data.
 Transition rates and output processes can be modelled in terms of covariates.
-The `r pkg("msmtools")` package provides utilities to facilitate the modelling of longitudinal data under a multistate framework using the `r pkg("msm")` package.
 The `r pkg("flexmsm")` package provides a general estimation framework for multi-state Markov processes with flexible specification of the transition intensities.
 It supports any type of process structure (forward and backward transitions, any number of states)